damien-angioni/damien-angioni/README.md

 ## I am working on:

-I am actually more working on the school jobs thajn my own.
+I am actually more working on the school jobs than my own.
 I am searching a work-study contract, needed to fulfill the graduation.</br>
 🙏If you have any clues, please tell me!🙏

 ## Contact me at: